The young brownie king, Boroden, confronts the arrogant elf king, Midhir

 ‘Twice, King Midhir?’

 ‘Do not forget that your forefather Peladach stole away Lady Frenudin who was to be my bride.
 A mere brownie slave, he forced her secretly to wed him leaving her a shameful outcast in the eyes of her sídhe kin.
 He wanted her land in Velmoran for his own beggarly kind.
-I still have no recompense for that and I must ask it from you.’
+I still have no recompense for that, and I must ask it from you.’

 ‘Then I’ll ask for something else, some treasure of equal value.’

 ‘Now it’s your turn, Boroden.
-Come, I may easily wait a thousand years - I’m born of one of the noblest and longest lived of all the faerie races - but not you.
+Come, I may easily wait a thousand years - I’m born of one of the noblest and longest lived of the faerie races - but not you.
 Make your first move.’

 ‘I’m glad to see you truly appraising your lack of skill.’

 ‘I don’t think this game is a matter of skill,’ Boroden replied with sardonic poise.
 ‘I’ve heard that you fix it so I’ll win the first two games and you the third and thus claim mastery.
 I want to know what you’ll ask me to give you then?’

 ‘You’ve already told me that you have little to give and, given your vagabond appearance, I can believe it.
 I cannot believe, unfortunately, that you will cease to cause trouble.
 You brownies think too highly of yourselves.
 In his role as overlord of the faerie races, my father The Dagda cursed brownies to serve mortals and, though some were privileged enough to be taken as servants to the higher ranks of faerie folk, your clan rebelled against his decrees.’